VR Looking Inside

 Static area: this would be the area which sets the narrative that ties all simulations together.
 It should look like a futuristic lab with an open ceiling.
 It would be static and the same for all simulations (with the potential of having some assets specific to each simulation).

 Sky area: the area outside the spaceship would set the mood for the current topic.
-Thinking about the potential of having more topics in the future, it would showcase the location where the futuristic lab has traveled: if the loaded topic is about studying the solar system, the sky will display the space; if the simulation is about studying cells, it would look like the inside of a cell.
+Thinking about the potential of having more topics apart from cellular biology in the future, it would showcase the location where the futuristic lab has traveled: if the loaded topic is about studying the solar system, the sky will display the space; if the simulation is about studying cells, it would look like the inside of a cell.

 This scene structure would allow us to focus on having the highest amount of detail and time spent in the interactive area, which is where the actual simulations would take place and the closest to the players.
 After that, the static area would also be pretty detailed but without spending as much time on it in comparison to the first area since it would be shared by all simulations.
 Finally, the sky area should be the area where we spend the less amount of time but would be the one that sets the mood in terms of lighting and overall feel for each topic.

 The user testing for this project has been happening continuously and has allowed us to quickly iterate based on the feedback received.
 During the process, we got feedback from subject matter experts, teachers and other designers and developers from the NYU community not directly involved with the project.
 Thanks to the collaboration with Verizon, we have also been able to test all simulations and features with the main target audience along the design process in multiple occasions.

 Here are the final simulations showcasing all the main interactions and features: